Beppu in 2 Days

 Global Tower

-On the way back into Beppu, we stop at the Global Tower.
-This strangely shaped tower, which looks a bit like stacking a deck of cards, has a glass viewing box situated 100 metres off the ground.
+On the outskirts of Beppu, we stop at the Global Tower.
+This strangely shaped tower, which looks a bit like stacking a deck of cards, is part of the B-Con Plaza convention centre.
+It has a glass viewing box situated 100 metres off the ground.

-The tower is open daily from 9 am until 9 am in summer (until 7 pm between December and February).
+The tower is open daily from 9 am until 9 am (until 7 pm between December and February).
 Entry costs Y300.

 YouMe Town